xye7ei/repacker/README.md

 With fill rate (aka. occupancy rate) more than 90% almost averagely, the results seem highly satisfying (w.R.t. the random generation of rectangle edge length with independent uniform distribution).

-The killer heuristics therein is the choice of the assessment function to be the *sum* of X and Y of the bouding box **(rather than the bounding area!)**.
+The killer heuristics therein is the choice of the state assessment function to be the *sum of width and height* of the bouding box (rather than the bounding *area*!) resulted from the action of installing a rectangle.
 Rigorous proof is yet to be found.

 ## Highlight of this approach